 The next big seaside town along from Bournemouth is Swanage.
 The bay offers great shelter from the prevailing south westerly wind so the chance of having sand blown onto your ice cream is lessened.
 Swanage beach is a Blue Flag winner in 2017 so what are you waiting for?
 Run on into the clean water which laps the bay.

 A great time to visit Swanage is during their carnival week.
-This year it is on from from 29th July – 5th Aug 2017.
 Many people who are looking for campsites in Swanage stay with us.

 Distance from South Lytchett Manor to Swanage Beach – 16 miles